 Global BFA in Film Art

-- We require students applying to this program, as a Test Optional candidate, to select the Test Optional essay to satisfy the requirement.
-An additional creative sample is required as a part of the application process for this program.
+- An additional creative sample is required as a part of the application process for this program.

 - Please use any of the above examples to assist you in developing your submission.
 We encourage you to select a topic or sample that reflects your potential interests in any of our major options.